Nancy Dussault: Television

 On television, Dussault made guest appearances (primarily as a vocalist and dancer) on variety shows of the 1960s, including The Ed Sullivan Show, The Carol Burnett Show, and The Garry Moore Show.
 She was a regular on the 1970s series The New Dick Van Dyke Show and the long-running CBS game show Match Game.

+In 1973, Carl Reiner created "The Nancy Dussault Show" as a vehicle for Nancy, but the pilot never sold, and the show was shelved.

-Dussault played the pivotal character in the 1975 "The Courtesans" episode of Barney Miller (S1 E5), in which creator/producer Danny Arnold threatened to quit his own show if network censors removed a risque line.
+Dussault played the pivotal character in the 1975 "The Courtesans" episode of Barney Miller (S1 E5), when creator/producer Danny Arnold threatened to quit his own show if network censors removed a risque line.
 The resulting publicity over the x-rated episode ensured the series ratings survival, according to Hal Linden.

 Dussault guest-starred in an episode of the 1979 NBC anthology series $weepstake$.
 She also played Ted Knight's wife in the role of photographer Muriel Rush on the 1980s situation comedy Too Close for Comfort.
 She was part of the first anchor team of the ABC morning show Good Morning America, paired with David Hartman, when that show launched in 1975.
 Dussault was the first actress to portray the character of Theresa Stemple, the mother of character Jamie Stemple Buchman, in season one of the NBC TV series Mad About You.
-In January 1997, she played the mayor of Metropolis in Lois & Clark: The New Adventures of Superman ("Lethal Weapon" - Season 4, Episode 12).
+In January 1997, she played the mayor of Metropolis in Lois & Clark: The New Adventures of Superman ("Lethal Weapon" – Season 4, Episode 12).